adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 Q: Ok but how does it work?
 A: Souls games auto save like every 2 seconds.
 So by reading the save file constantly, I can tell what items you have and display them.

-Q: The tracker picked the wrong player.
+Q: The tracker picked the wrong player/hasn't picked a player.
-A: By default the tracker picks the last save slot at first.
-Once one of the characters is updated, then it will pick the character being played.
+A: The tracker will wait until the savefile is updated to pick a player, which should be the player currently being played.
+If there are issues with this system, let me know.

 Q: I bought an item but the tracker didn't update.
 A: Apparently save files aren't updated until you exit a shop?
 Once you leave the shop the tracker will update.

+Q: I picked up an item and the tracker updated late.
+A: The save file can get saved at abritary times and take up to 7s to update through the tracker.
+For example it might not save while in combat.
+You can lock the system layout in MAIN page which should update faster.

+Q: Why does the Lordvessel/Souls disappear after being placed at Firelink Altar?
+A: Cause I don't know where it is.
+More details below.

 Q: Can I customize the displayed items?
-A: Will be added on request(soon?).
-I need to create a system for adding/removing items.
+A: Simply drag and drop the items from the grid, or press Add and move items from that list to the grid.
+Or you can choose a preset.
+The layout is saved to your browser on every change.

 Q: So where can I request these things?
 Or report bugs?
 A: Either by email tobe.anyansi@gmail.com OR make an issue at the github page.
 Thanks!